MateiTB23/Belbin/README.md

 # Belbin
-Quiz app to find the best Belbin Role for you in Java Processing
+Quiz app designed in processing Java using the ControlP5 library, used to decide the most fitting Belbin team roles for individuals in a team.